 Though by no means the mother lode of offerings on the French two-disc set of Jean Vigo's entire body of work, New Yorker has provided an extensive gallery of production stills and behind-the-scenes photographs, as well as a separate gallery of theatrical posters for the film's various incarnations.
 There's a Jean Vigo filmography which takes, naturally, a single page to explore.
 The meatiest supplement is a short 20-minute featurette titled "The Making of Jean Vigo's L'Atalante," although it's less a peek at the film's production history (which is covered in the liner notes) and more an appreciation from film professor Annette Insdorf and film historian Bernard Eisenschitz.

-The naturalistic sexuality of Vigo's only feature film is even still ahead of its time.
+The naturalistic sexuality of Jean Vigo's only feature film is even still ahead of its time.